fumitoh/modelx/README.rst

 Feature highlights
 ------------------
-You may not see the whole point of usig modelx as the example above is a simple one just to be meant for illustrating its fundamental mechanism, modelx comes with features that enable users to build and manipulate more complex models in smart ways:
+You may not see the whole point of usig modelx as the example above is a simple one illustrating its fundamental mechanism, but modelx comes with features that enable users to build and manipulate more complex models in smart ways: